 Sharing his vast experience in educational leadership and administration, Dr. Motley is a past chair of the Newbury College Board of Trustees.
-He was appointed as the co-chair of the College Success Task Force initiated by the Mayor’s Office of the City of Boston.
-On a national level, he is chair of the American Association of State Colleges and Universities (AASCU), and serves on the board of the Association of Public and Land Grant Universities’ (APLU).
-He is a member of the American Council on Education’s (ACE) Commission on Effective Leadership, he is the chair of APLU’s Commission on Access, Diversity and Excellence (CADE), and he serves as a mentor for the Millennium Leadership Initiative, a premier leadership development program of AASCU that provides individuals from underrepresented populations in high-ranking positions in higher education the opportunity to gain a broader understanding of the higher education landscape, develop skills, and build the networks needed to advance to the presidency.
+He was appointed as the co-chair of Success Boston, a college-completion initiative founded by Boston Mayor Thomas Menino.
+On a national level, he is chair of the American Association of State Colleges and Universities (AASCU), and serves on the boards of the Association of Public and Land Grant Universities (APLU) and New England Association of Schools and Colleges (NEASC).
+He is a member of the American Council on Education’s (ACE) Commission on Effective Leadership, past chair of APLU’s Commission on Access, Diversity and Excellence (CADE), and a mentor for the Millennium Leadership Initiative, a premier leadership development program of AASCU that provides individuals from underrepresented populations in high-ranking positions in higher education the opportunity to gain a broader understanding of the higher education landscape, develop skills, and build the networks needed to advance to the presidency.

 In 2011, 2012, 2013, and 2014, Dr. Motley was named to the Boston Business Journal's "Power 50" list of Boston-area influencers.
 The Boston Business Journal also selected Dr. Motley as a recipient of its 2014 Leaders in Diversity Awards, which honor companies and businesspeople for their leadership in promoting inclusiveness and economic opportunity.
 In 2012, he was chosen by The Boston Globe as one of a dozen local leaders who have promoted diversity for its "Diversity Boston" list.